sheoak/vim-bepoptimist/README.md

 have been designed to be easy to access in bépo layout.
 It also take advantage of keys not available in qwerty or azerty layouts, like œ, æ, …

+The documentation is currently not up to date due to a refactoring.

 # Features

 - Remapping *jklm* to *ctsr*